nachogon1/organization-repositories-checker/README.md

 Security

-    1. Ideally should all the APIs be guarded with some kind of credentials system.
+    1. Ideally all the APIs should be guarded with some kind of credentials system.
 Eihter some token, or some login system.

-    2. Sensitive credentials for production or test systems must come from secured vaults (Vault, Git CI/CD, etc) and be integrated at some point in the pipeline, but the deployment is out of the scope of this proje	ct.
+    2. Sensitive credentials for production or test systems must come from secured vaults (Vault, Git CI/CD, etc) and be integrated at some point in the pipeline, but the deployment is out of the scope of this project.
 However, It would be technically easy to override the current system variables.

-## Contributors
+## Developers
 Ignacio Gonzalez Betegon